infamy/infamy.github.io/_posts/2014-02-17-motorcycle-signals.md

 [NeoPixels][neopixel] are pretty nifty and should make for some interesting options in terms of features.
 Driving a total of around 16 leds (8 per side) should mean the little microcontroller can handle it without stepping up to something much more sophisticated.

+The NeoPixels need 5v, a small UBEC (RC 5v regulator board) will most likely be used.

 [neopixel]: http://learn.adafruit.com/adafruit-neopixel-uberguide/overview